8balloon/eigenstate/README.md

 # Eigenstate

-Eigenstate is a state management tool for [React](https://facebook.github.io/react/index.html) applications.
+Eigenstate is a state management tool for [React](https://facebook.github.io/react/index.html).

-With Eigenstate, you define your state and all possible changes
+Eigenstate allows you to define your state along with all possible changes it may undergo.
+This makes it extremely powerful and intuitive.

-Switchless helps you write applications that are easy to set up, extend, and test.

-## purpose
+## how to use

-Switchless was born out of frustration with Redux.
-Redux is great, but it is hard/verbose to set up, requires you to write repetitive action creators and parsers, and presumes the use of "complementary packages".
-(If you've never used Redux, you can read about it [here](https://github.com/reactjs/redux).)

-Switchless comes fully configured for React, so no wiring is required.
-Its simple ```key:update``` model provides a simpler alternative to Redux actions, which is just as powerful.
-This means no ```switch``` statements or "type" strings -- you only write updates.

-## the gist / getting started

 Switchless lets you control your state via updates.
 Updates are functions which return a new application state.